joeysacct/Vecner-Notes/crazypheights/crazypheights.md

 (green) Someone you know, but clearly not well enough.
 Follow the threads.
 The path.
 And you may find what you seek...

 Invalid Suit.
 Select a suit to play: b
-(magenta) What is is in a name, anyways?
+(clear) What is is in a name, anyways?

 Invalid Suit.
 Select a suit to play: mordenkainen (blue) He is quite a dashing fellow, no?
 And he knows more than any mortal man.
 Quite an invaluable resource.